Microsoft/azure-docs.pt-pt/articles/active-directory/manage-apps/migrate-adfs-apps-to-azure.md

 - **Ajudar a extinguir o fornecedor de identidade no local**

-  Para organizações que pretendem extinguir o produto de autenticação no local, mover aplicações para o Azure AD permite uma transição mais fácil ao remover parte do trabalho fora do caminho.
+  Para as organizações que querem reformar o produto de autenticação no local, a mudança de apps para a Azure AD permite uma transição mais fácil, tirando parte do trabalho do caminho.

 ## <a name="mapping-types-of-apps-on-premises-to-types-of-apps-in-azure-ad"></a>Mapear tipos de aplicações no local para tipos de aplicações no Azure AD